Hoshi (South Korean singer)

-Kwon Soon-young (Korean: 권순영; born June 15, 1996), professionally known by his stage name Hoshi (호시), is a South Korean singer, dancer and choreographer under Pledis Entertainment.
-He is a member of the boy group Seventeen and the leader of the Performance Team.
-He is also part of the special unit BSS.
-Hoshi released his first solo mixtape, Spider, on April 2, 2021.
+Kwon Soon-young (Korean: 권순영; born June 15, 1996), known by his stage name Hoshi (호시), is a South Korean singer and dancer.
+Managed by Pledis Entertainment, he is a member of the South Korean boy band Seventeen, the leader of its performance team and part of its subunits BSS and Hoshi X Woozi.
+Hoshi made his solo debut with "Spider" on April 2, 2021.

 Early life

-Kwon Soon-young was born in Namyangju, Gyeonggi Province, South Korea.
-Hoshi attended Maseok High School and then enrolled in Hanyang University.
+Kwon Soon-young was born on June 15, 1996, in Namyangju, Gyeonggi, South Korea.
+Hoshi attended Maseok High School.

 Career

-2011-2014: Pre-debut
+2011–2014: Pre-debut

-He joined Pledis Entertainment in late 2011, where he received training for the next 4 years.
+Hoshi joined Pledis Entertainment in late 2012, where he received training for the next four years.
 In 2013, he appeared on Seventeen TV, an online reality show that introduced Pledis' trainees and showed potential members of the boy group Seventeen before their official debut.
-The show was broadcast periodically on Ustream, where the trainees showed themselves training, singing, creating choreographies and playing games.
-The online show also included participation in concerts, titled Like Seventeen.
+The show was broadcast periodically on Ustream, where the trainees showed themselves training, singing, creating choreographies, and playing games.
+The online show, titled Like Seventeen, also included participation in concerts.

 2015–present: Seventeen and solo activities

 In 2015, Hoshi debuted as a member of the South Korean boy group Seventeen with the extended play 17 Carat on May 29.
-Alongside members Seungkwan and DK, Hoshi also joined a special unit called 'BSS' or BooSeokSoon, a common nickname for the three members together.
+Alongside members Seungkwan and DK, Hoshi formed a subunit of Seventeen, BSS or BooSeokSoon, a common nickname for the three members.
 The group released their debut single "Just Do It" on March 21, 2018.

-On April 2, 2021, Hoshi released his first solo mixtape, Spider.
+On April 2, 2021, Hoshi released his first solo song, "Spider".
 Hoshi participated in the overall production process of the song, including lyrics and performance.
-Spider reached the top 10 in 48 regions on iTunes song charts.
+In 2023, Hoshi and his bandmate Joshua were cast in TVING's reality show Bro and Marble in Dubai alongside Yoo Yeon-seok, Lee Dong-hwi, Kyuhyun, Jee Seok-jin, Jo Se-ho and Lee Seung-gi.

+On February 19, 2025, Pledis Entertainment announced that Hoshi would be debuting in a sub-unit with Woozi as Hoshi X Woozi with the release of a single album titled Beam on March 10.
+On his 29th birthday later that year, he released "I Want You Back".